-The following table sets forth information regarding the selling stockholders' beneficial ownership of our common stock as of August 13, 2010, the number of shares of common stock being offered hereby and the selling stockholders' beneficial ownership of our common stock after completion of this offering.
-The percentages in the following table are based on the total number of shares of our common stock outstanding as of August 13, 2010 (i) prior to this offering and (ii) assuming full exercise of the underwriters' option to purchase additional shares and the completion of the Share Repurchase and the Contingent Share Repurchase.
+The following table sets forth information regarding the selling stockholders' beneficial ownership of our common stock as of November 10, 2010, the number of shares of common stock being offered hereby and the selling stockholders' beneficial ownership of our common stock after completion of this offering.
+The percentages in the following table are based on the total number of shares of our common stock outstanding as of November 10, 2010.